- Assistant to the Director - Christine Steggs, firstname.lastname@example.org, 908 South HARH EC 0989, Phone: 402-472-8120

 - A retiring faculty member who has been granted emeritus status may request emeritus office space from the Director.
 The request is to include a description of need (office space, computer access, network access, etc.), how it would be used, expected frequency of use, how the assignment will benefit the School, and is to be sent to the School's director via email.
 Minimum frequency expected is 12 hours per week.
 The Director will consider the request.
 For a space request, the director may assign a shared inner office, access to a multi-user office, or access to other shared space.
 In special circumstances, an emeritus faculty may be assigned a private office.

 - If space is assigned, the emeritus faculty will need to gain reapproval from the Director annually.

 The University of Nebraska-Lincoln Emeriti Association will send a letter to any employee who is declared Emeriti or Retired Faculty (A-line, per the old A, B, and C-line designations, which includes Instructors and Lecturers).
 The Emeriti Association receives this information twice each year (September and February) from the Senior Vice Chancellor for Academic Affairs.

-Visit the Academic Affairs website for additional information regarding Emeritus Status for Retired Faculty and note that it is replicated in the IANR policy.
+Visit the Emeritus Status for Retired Faculty University of Nebraska at IANR for additional information regarding Emeritus Status for Retired Faculty and note that it is replicated in the IANR policy.